LewisWhittard/Lewis-Whittard-Portfolio-Website/README.md

-## Overview
+##Overview

 This repository contains the source code for the portfolio site of Lewis Whittard, built with ASP.NET Core MVC and structured around a scalable service–repository architecture.
-The application uses Razor components ensuring consistent UI output and a clean separation of concerns across all content types.
+The application uses a content‑block model with factory‑based construction, with Razor components responsible for consistent UI presentation and a clean separation between backend content generation and frontend layout.

 ## Content Architecture